ImashaAV/ImashaAV.github.io/posts/2026-08-10-how-much-rent-verification.md

 | 8 | Fort Worth, TX | -14.1% | -14.1% | $1,335 | $1,335 | ✓ |
 | 9 | St. Petersburg, FL | -12.8% | -12.8% | $1,474 | $1,474 | ✓ |
 | 10 | Garland, TX | -12.7% | -12.7% | $1,423 | $1,423 | ✓ |

+Looking at the above table, it’s clear that all 20 cities’ both percentage and the dollar figure match the source exactly.

+All 20 data points in the visualization in HowMuch.net’s map were successfully verified against Apartment Guide’s May 2021 Rent Report.
+Every value matched exactly, and there are no discrepancies, not even rounding differences.

+The numbers reported by HowMuch.net are fully accurate and consistent with the original source.
+The only issue I identified was not with the data itself, but with finding the citation error.
+The in-text hyperlink to the source was incorrect and, at the time I checked, redirected to unrelated reports (Step 4.1).
+This means,  a reader following the published citation wouldn’t land on the correct data.

+Given that every value checked out precisely, I have high confidence with the data accuracy in this visualization.
+The verification process confirms that HowMuch.net recorded the source figures correctly, and did not round inappropriately, or alter any values when producing the chart.

+## Quality of data source and limitations

+The data source which is Apartment Guide is a large online apartment listing platform operating across the United States.
+Part of the same corporate family is established as Rent.com.
+Apartment Guide has published its Rent Report monthly for several years using a clearly stated methodology which is, a weighted average formula applied across a fixed set of the 100 most populated US cities.
+Since its consistent in the methodology used, I think it’s a reasonably reputable source.
+Limitations:

+•	It’s a commercial source, not a government one: Apartment Guide is a rental listings company, and its data reflect the listings on its own platform (and Rent.com’s) rather than an independently conducted census of the rental market.
+This means the data could be influenced by which landlords choose to list with Apartment Guide/Rent.com rather than representing the entire rental market in the city.

+•	“Average” rent is based on available listings, not all rented units: The figures show the asking prices for available apartments at a point in time, not the actual rents being paid across all occupied units in a city.
+Therefore, it can produce different results to a government source which uses census information.

+Overall, Apartment Guide can be considered a reasonably reputable source for this purpose.
+This is particularly because of the accuracy confirmed during verification (Step 4.5) However, it shouldn’t be treated as equivalent to a government dataset.
+Readers should understand that the figures in this site represent listed apartments from a private industry platform, and not a full census of the rental market in the US.